Terraform plan analysis with Checkov and Bridgecrew

 Last updated

 When building secure cloud infrastructure, our mantra at Bridgecrew is to use the least amount of code to describe the maximum set of configuration permutations.
-By design, Terraform enables that reusability and scalability through variables, templating, and a workflow that operationalizes modularity.
+By design, enables that reusability and scalability through variables, templating, and a that operationalizes modularity.

 As you can see in the simplified Terraform development lifecycle below, each stage contains more context around what the end-state environment will look like: